 Blood made the spearman’s red eyes glow and his sharp canine visible, his handsome features marred with bestial rage.

 Charles saw a smirk creep up his savior’s lips before with a wave of his hand, he turned the spearman’s beloved weapon to its master’s heart.

-The spearman’s body crumpled in a haze, leaving not a trace left on where he had been standing and fighting.
+The spearman’s body dissipated in thousands bright spots, leaving not a trace left on where he had been standing and fighting.
 Metal projectiles lying uselessly on the battered ground were the only proof that there had been a fight between supernatural beings.

 Charles’s savior lifted his metal helmet, his short, auburn hair gently played by the wind.
 Soft moonlight outlined his features as he turned around and meet Charles in the eyes.
 Upon seeing his savior’s face for the first time, the boy’s breath got stuck in his throat.

 “In this era, I go by the name Archer.
 But I prefer, Magneto.”

 Fate/Stay Night’s fateful encounter parodied by Charles Xavier as Emiya Shirou and Erik Lehnsherr/ Magneto/ Archer as Saber.

 Archer class probably suits Erik the best due to this class’s Independence Skill (the ability to act independently without the Master).
 Oh, thanks to the X-Men franchise, Servant Erik Lehnsherr gets a huge stat boost.